ty-po/soundcloud-sync/README.md

 ## todo

-- timecode sync; reduce position frequency to per second and sync actively
+- make sync binary search
 - scrubbing
 - skip to song button
 - soundcloud link as part of image in table